 Section 1 - Principles: The Code of Ethics for Emergency Physicians, as endorsed and published by the American College, shall be the Principles of Ethics of the Michigan College and shall be and hereby are made a part of these Bylaws.

-Section 2 - Violation of Ethical Principles: If any member is believed to have violated the Code of Ethics for Emergency Physicians, or to be otherwise guilty of conduct justifying censure, suspension, or expulsion from this Association, any member may prefer charges against him or her in the form and manner specified in the Bylaws of the American College.
+Section 2 - Violation of Ethical Principles: If any member is believed to have violated the Code of Ethics for Emergency Physicians, or to be otherwise guilty of conduct justifying censure, suspension, or expulsion from this Association the American College, any member may prefer charges against him or her in the form and manner specified in the Bylaws of the American College.